Author Archives: Richie

 If you sustain injuries in the workplace due to unsafe work practices, you may be wondering if you can make a personal injury claim against your employer.
 To do this, you must prove that employer negligence occurred.
 This means that you must first show that your employer owed you a duty of care at the time and place your accident occurred.
 Then, they breached this duty of care, and as a result of this, you sustained physical injuries, psychological harm, or both.

-Your employer’s duty of care is outlined in the Health and Safety at Work etc. Act 1974 (HASAWA), which states that they must carry out reasonably practicable steps to ensure the safety of their employees.
-This may include:
+Your employer’s duty of care is outlined in the Health and Safety at Work etc. Act 1974 (HASAWA).
+The law requires reasonable steps to be taken to ensure the safety of their employees.

 If an employer fails to carry out these reasonably practicable steps, they could breach their duty of care.
 In addition to your claim meeting the eligibility requirements laid out above, it must also be within the correct time frame.
 We will discuss this in the following section.